Bhagat Singh: Killing of Channan Singh

 After killing Saunders, the group escaped through the D.A.V.
 College entrance, across the road from the District Police Headquarters.
 Chanan Singh, a Head Constable who was chasing them, was shot dead by Chandrashekhar Azad.
 They then fled on bicycles to pre-arranged safe houses.
-The police launched a massive search operation to catch them, blocking all entrances and exits to and from the city; the CID kept a watch on all young men leaving Lahore.
+The police launched a massive search operation to catch them, blocking all entrances and exits to and from the city; the Criminal Investigation Department (CID) kept a watch on all young men leaving Lahore.
 The fugitives hid for the next two days.
 On 19 December 1928, Sukhdev called on Durgawati Devi, sometimes known as Durga Bhabhi, wife of another HSRA member, Bhagwati Charan Vohra, for help, which she agreed to provide.
 They decided to catch the train departing from Lahore to Bathinda en route to Howrah (Calcutta) early the next morning.

 Escape from Lahore

 Bhagat Singh and Rajguru, both carrying loaded revolvers, left the house early the next day.
-Dressed in western attire (Bhagat Singh cut his hair, shaved his beard and wore a hat over cropped hair), and carrying Devi's sleeping child, Singh and Devi passed as a young couple, while Rajguru carried their luggage as their servant.
+Dressed in Western attire (Bhagat Singh cut his hair, shaved his beard and wore a hat over cropped hair), and carrying Devi's sleeping child, Singh and Devi passed as a young couple, while Rajguru carried their luggage as their servant.
 At the station, Singh managed to conceal his identity while buying tickets, and the three boarded the train heading to Cawnpore (now Kanpur).
 There they boarded a train for Lucknow since the CID at Howrah railway station usually scrutinised passengers on the direct train from Lahore.
 At Lucknow, Rajguru left separately for Benares while Singh, Devi and the infant went to Howrah, with all except Singh returning to Lahore a few days later.